blueluchador/CleanArchitecture/README.md

 ### Compose stacks from command line

 The docker compose stacks can also be built and run manually from the command line.
-The following are the commands for composing the stacks.
+The following are the commands for composing and tearing down the stacks.

 ```bash
 # Run application locally